 - 1 tbsp pomegranate molasses

 - Grill the pepper until the skin burns, turning until all sides have been done.
 Place immediately in a plastic bag and seal.
-Leave for 5 mins to steam and loosen the skin.
-Peel off the skin.
+Leave for five minutes to steam and loosen the skin.

-- Place all ingredients (except drizzle of oil) into a food processor (I used my ThermoCook) and blitz until the desired consistency is achieved.
+- Place all ingredients (except the drizzle of oil) into a food processor and blitz until the desired consistency is achieved.
 I like mine with a bit of texture.

 - Spoon into a bowl and drizzle a little extra olive oil over the top.